 - Thumbs up consent

-- Thumbs sideways consent with reservation but can live with and will not block or oppose now or during implementation
+- Thumbs sideways consent with reservation but can live with it and will move forward with the process

 - Thumbs down do not consent

 - Five fingers abstain

 In recognition that consensus can take time to achieve and in some cases decisions will need to be made quickly to stay on track to meet the plan deadline, the Committee may continue moving forward with deliberations even if it has not reached consensus on all interim decisions leading up to the final plan (e.g. growth scenarios, inclusion of individual projects, etc.).
-This is intended to keep the process moving, and is put forth with the recognition that these differences will need to be resolved before the crafted that best meets the needs of the group as a whole.
-The root of consensus is the word consent, which means to give permission to.
-When members consent to a decision, they are giving permission to the group to go ahead with the decision.
-Some members may disagree with all or part of the decision, but based on listening to everyone else's input, all members agree to let the decision go forward because the decision is the best one the entire group can achieve at the current time.

-end of the process to have a plan all Committee members can approve.
+This is intended to keep the process moving, and is put forth with the recognition that these differences will need to be resolved before the end of the process to have a plan all Committee members can approve.
 Ecology staff and the facilitator will clearly document where there is consensus and where there is not consensus on all interim decisions.
 Where there is not consensus, care will be taken to describe the different perspectives and reasons for them.
 Differing parties with Ecology staff, the facilitator, and other Committee members will make a plan to try to resolve differences and reach consensus in time for the final plan approval.
-A "parking lot" may be used to capture ideas that the group cannot agree on or would like to return to at a later date for further discussion.
-However, this will not jeopardize meeting deadlines by postponing issues which must be resolved so deliberations can move forward.
+A "parking lot" may be used to capture ideas that the group cannot agree on or would like to return to at a later date for further discussion; however, this will not jeopardize meeting deadlines by postponing issues which must be resolved so deliberations can move forward.
 Committee members will work together to establish schedules and deadlines to ensure that final plans can be completed on time.

-ELECTRONIC DECISION-MAKING
+ELECTRONIC DECISION MAKING